-- Members of a family, including only brothers, sisters, half-brothers, halfsisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grandchildren, etc.). - An individual and a corporation when the individual owns, directly or indirectly, more than 20% in value of the corporation's outstanding stock. - Two corporations that are members of the same controlled group as defined in section 1563(a) of the Internal Revenue Code, except that "more than 20%" is substituted for "at least 80%" in that definition and the determination is made without regard to subsection (a)(4) and (e)(3)(C) of section 1563. - A trust fiduciary and a corporation when the trust or grantor of the trust owns, directly or indirectly, more than 20% in value of the corporation's outstanding stock. - A grantor and fiduciary, and the fiduciary and beneficiary, of any trust. - Fiduciaries of two different trusts, and the fiduciary and beneficiary of two different trusts, if the same person is the grantor of both trusts. - A tax-exempt educational or charitable organization and a person who directly or indirectly controls the organization, or a member of that person's family. - A corporation and a partnership if the same persons own more than 20% in value of the outstanding stock of the corporation and more than 20% of the capital or profits interest in the partnership. - Two S corporations if the same persons own more than 20% in value of the outstanding stock of each corporation. - Two corporations, one of which is an S corporation, if the same persons own more than 20% in value of the outstanding stock of each corporation.

-- Two partnerships if the same persons own, directly or indirectly, more than 20% of the capital or the profits interests in both partnerships. - A person and a partnership when the person owns, directly or indirectly, more than 20% of the capital or profits interests in the partnership.
+- An individual and his or her brothers, sisters, half-brothers, half-sisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grandchildren, etc.). - An individual and a corporation when the individual owns, directly or indirectly, more than 20% in value of the corporation's outstanding stock. - Two corporations that are members of the same controlled group as defined in section 1563(a) of the Internal Revenue Code, except that "more than 20%" is substituted for "at least 80%" in that definition and the determination is made without regard to subsections (a)(4) and (e)(3)(C) of section 1563.
+(For an exception, see section 1.197-2(h)(6)(iv) of the regulations.) - A trust fiduciary and a corporation when the trust or grantor of the trust owns, directly or indirectly, more than 20% in value of the corporation's outstanding stock. - A grantor and fiduciary, and the fiduciary and beneficiary, of any trust. - Fiduciaries of two different trusts, and the fiduciary and beneficiary of two different trusts, if the same person is the grantor of both trusts. - A tax-exempt educational or charitable organization and a person who directly or indirectly controls the organization (or whose family members control it). - A corporation and a partnership if the same persons own more than 20% in value of the outstanding stock of the corporation and more than 20% of the capital or profits interest in the partnership. - Two S corporations if the same persons own more than 20% in value of the outstanding stock of each corporation. - Two corporations, one of which is an S corporation, if the same persons own more than 20% in value of the outstanding stock of each corporation. - Two partnerships if the same persons own, directly or indirectly, more than 20% of the capital or the profits interests in both partnerships. - A person and a partnership when the person owns, directly or indirectly, more than 20% of the capital or profits interests in the partnership. - Two persons who are engaged in trades or businesses under common control (as described in section 41(f)(1) of the Internal Revenue Code).